dmriser/computer-vision-notes/README.md

 Some notable CNN configurations and interesting layers.

 ### AlexNet
 Winner of the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) in 2012.
 Created by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton.
-The full architecture is described in (https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)[their paper].
+The full architecture is described in https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf.

 - After their crushing victory in 2012 almost all ILSVRC submissions have used deep convolutional neural networks.
 - Achieved 15.3% top-5 error rate